Educational Technology (EDTC)

 This course explores the application of technology and teaching methods within the ESL curriculum.
 The goal is to develop ESL teachers who know how to access and integrate resources to maintain state-of-the-art technological literacy.
 Each candidate will design an instructional project-based learning activity as part of this class.

 EDTC 633 Technology and Methods in the World Languages Curriculum (3 Credits)

 This course explores the application of research, technology, and teaching methods within the World Languages curriculum.
 The goal is to develop world languages teachers who know how to access and integrate resources to maintain state-of-the-art technological literacy.
 Each candidate will design an instructional project-based learning activity as part of this class.

 EDTC 639 Research Applications in Distance Learning (3 Credits)

 In this course, candidates focus on educational technology research conducted by teachers around the world and design an online learning experience.

-EDTC 642 Introduction to Authoring Tools (3 Credits)
+EDTC 642 Curriculum Design: STEM Authoring Tools (3 Credits)

-This course will explore a variety of multimedia creation tools.
-Candidates will conduct a comprehensive survey of authoring tools and create projects applying design elements.
-Throughout the course, candidates will reflect upon the capabilities of authoring tools that are available to instructional multimedia designers.
+In this course, students will explore a variety of multimedia creation tools.
+Students will conduct a comprehensive survey of STEM authoring tools and create projects applying design elements.
+Throughout the course, students will reflect upon the capabilities of STEM authoring tools that are available to instructional multimedia designers.

 EDTC 647 Educational Theory and Curriculum Design for the School Library Media Specialist (3 Credits)